 For us, sipping whiskey is an experience.
-The glass you choose plays an aesthetic role, but also provides different sensory experiences.
+The types of whiskey glasses you choose play an aesthetic role, but also provides different sensory experiences.
 The shape, weight, and thickness of whiskey glasses can even change the taste and aroma of a spirit.
-Let’s explore some of these whiskey glasses below:
+Let’s explore some of these whiskey glasses below.

 Also known as the ‘Copita,” the tulip glass is known for its wide base which helps disperse the aromas of the whiskey.
 The glass stem to helps keep from warming the whiskey with your hand.
 This is a traditional glass used for tasting and nosing the whiskey.

 The glencairn is the new definitive tasting glass.
 Similar to the tulip, but shorter and thicker, and without the stem.
 The broad base lends itself to swirling the whiskey, and the curved shape helps to move the aromas upward for nosing.

 The NEAT glass is a specially designed tasting glass, with an uniquely wide rim and base.
 Designed to prevent the nose burn caused by harsh alcoholic notes, the shape of this glass is so distinct it’s sure to be a talking point at your next tasting party.

 Also known as the old fashioned glass, or a rocks glass, the tumbler glass is possibly the most recognizable whiskey glass.
 Not designed for tasting or nosing, instead this wide rimmed glass has an easy hand feel and is meant for whiskey on the rocks or a classic cocktail.